-I followed a route similar to Burch [previous record holder] but in reverse, starting on the Tibetan border in Hilsa and finishing in Pashupatinagar.
+I followed a route similar to Sean Burch did in 2010, but in reverse, starting on the Tibetan border in Hilsa and finishing in Pashupatinagar.
 This route follows some of the high trail, some of the cultural trail, and in the far east, breaks further south to reach the border itself.

 My strategy was simple: have fun and ensure that I finish.

 To a hiker, it is obvious that you should spend time exploring and learning the new culture.
 To a trail runner (in what is essentially a race) it is less obvious.
 I realised though that to keep going for a month, I would have to do exactly that.
 Spontaneous decisions were common.

 I listened to my body and took an occasional easy day where I would only hike for about six hours.
 It is tempting to ask how much faster I would have been without these breaks, but in truth I believe they were critical.
 The body and mind sometimes just need a rest.

 On most days I tried to aim for that delicate balance where I would finish early enough to get plenty of rest but not go so fast that I would break myself.

 The people make it